 There should be a picture here of the “Alyssa” rain gear but alas it was too much to ask of our home computer to open the file.
 I’ve had enough glitches and it’s taken bloody forever to be ready to hit post so I gave up.
 Imagine that but I did.
 Alyssa (on the left) showed up with just a plastic bag for her rain gear.
 Amanda (the younger sister) showed up with a red poncho.
 The nice Cull family had one extra yellow poncho that they gave to Alyssa so she gave me her head wear! ((I’m still not sure what kind of idiot designs a rain jacket without a hood but I know an idiot that bought a rain jacket without a hood.
 In my defense I bought it for biking))

-Eventually, almost an entire hour, the show started and it was the cream du le cream of the crop.
+Eventually, almost an entire hour late, the show started and it was the cream du le cream of the crop.
 Over the top and non stop.
 I’m sure there were glitches and the producer was probably totally stressed but that didn’t detract for the audience.
 The pushy shovey people were the downside for us.
-Let’s just say i didn’t always have the best view and I occasionally used my body mass to move people along.
+Let’s just say I didn’t always have the best view and I occasionally used my body mass to move people along.
 Hard to pick a favourite performer or song but Gordon Lighfoot and Dean Brody were highlights for me.
-For Ron is what the atmosphere and the crowd; such energy and enthusiasm for the event.
+For Ron it was the atmosphere and the crowd; such energy and enthusiasm for the event.
 Who cares what the official states say about it not being filled to capacity – it was amazing.

 Then it was over and just like that 40,000 departed the grounds.
 Ron lead, I followed, hanging on to the backpack when necessary so not to become separated.
 It was pretty calm.
 We knew right where we were heading to.
 It was finally time for a drink and so we hit the Highlander Pub.
 It’s a cool scotch bar that we discovered on our last visit.
 I had a pint, he had a scotch and we topped up our rather empty stomachs with some spicy wings.